wesleytian/blog/content/2019/whitney.md

 title="" class="center_norm_rounded"/>
 <center> *Enjoying a well-deserved drink* </center>

 The summit was only halfway.
-Descending wasn't easy, until some hikers told us about the best burger ever at the Whitney Portal Store.
-Picturing fat juicy burgers in our heads, we immedaitely began running down the mountain to make it to the store before it closed.
-Doug injured his knee on the descent so Netwon stayed with him while Nori an I ran down the remaining 5 miles of the mountain trail to order burgers for all of us.
+Descending wasn't easy until some hikers told us about the best burger ever at the Whitney Portal Store.
+Picturing fat juicy burgers in our heads, we immediately began running down the mountain to make it to the store before it closed.
+Doug injured his knee on the descent so Netwon stayed with him while Nori an I ran down the remaining 5 miles of the mountain trail to order burgers for us all.
 We made it down in record time.
 What better motivation than food?

 <img src="/whitney/burger.jpg" alt="Having a drink at the summit"
 title="" class="center_norm_rounded"/>
 <center> *6:00 p.m. – Mile 22: The best burger ever* </center>

-In total, the hike took just under 16 hours.
+In total, the hike took under 16 hours.
 What a day.

-#### Overall, was it worth it?
+#### Was it worth it?

 Definitely.